-Despite it’s Welsh-looking name, Arc’teryx—the all-business outdoor gear purveyor that's having a big streetwear moment—is actually Canadian.
-We love our northern brethren, and we love Arc’teryx’s Cerium LT Jackets even more, because a) they weigh next to nothing yet provide exceptional warmth, and b) they’re form-fitting enough to wear underneath a larger, even puffier jacket.
+Despite it’s Welsh-looking name, Arc’teryx—the all-business outdoor gear purveyor that's the de facto “tip of the spear” when it comes to our modern-day gorpcore phenomena —is actually Canadian.
+We love our northern brethren, and we love Arc’teryx’s Atom LT Jackets even more, because a) they weigh next to nothing yet provide exceptional warmth, and b) they’re fit close enough to the body to wear underneath a larger, even puffier jacket.
 (Could this be Puffception?)

 The dark horse

 Um, did you not hear?
-Abercrombie—yes, the brand with the big honkin’ moose—is certified sick-and-tight again.
+Abercrombie—yes, the brand with the big honkin’ moose (and plenty of controversy back in the mid-2000s)—is certified sick-and-tight again.
 The brand has revamped its catalog of cozy-sexy attire, and folks, it’s working.
 Take the puffers, for example.
 They’re simple yet refined, elegant without being pretentious, and very, very puffy.

 Not ~that~ kind of basic

-Uniqlo is one of the undisputed champions in the basics realm—and the brand’s puffer jackets are true to form.
-They’re puffy but not too heavy, available in a slew of different colors, and showcase Uniqlo’s classic, high-quality construction that helped turn it into the Big Dog retailer that it is today.
+Uniqlo is one of the undisputed champions in creating high-quality basics—and the brand’s puffer jackets are true to form.
+They’re puffy but not too heavy, available in a slew of different colors, and showcase Uniqlo’s classic, high-quality construction that helped turn it into the hyper-popular retailer that it is today.